 Here we go into Bugland.
 First is the nymph of a leafhopper of genus Scaphoideus.
 Second was a picture from June this year of an earlier nymph.
 And third is an image of an adult taken in June of 2015.
 In that third picture, note the stylized flower near the tail-end of the adult.
 This is a typical motif from the genus.

 First in this row is one we all recognize as a Candy-striped Leafhopper.
 Next, maybe you will recognize the big-eyed and curled-tailed nymph of the leafhopper Jikradia olitoria.

-Here is another leafhopper nymph, of the genus Scaphytopius.
+Here is another leafhopper nymph, which someone ID'ed as belonging to the genus Scaphytopius.
+I now think it is probably a nymph of something like the Japanese Maple Leafhopper.
 It seems to have a small worm, perhaps a parasite on its side.
 I love all those prickles but especially the leg spikes that indicate it's a leafhopper.
-We had another nymphal Scaphytopius last week.
-They seem to be leafhoppers with pointed heads.

 Next, some planthoppers.
 I think this first and second one show a nymph of the two-striped Planthopper.
 The third is a bit further along as its fluffy tail is longer.
 Or maybe the others are further along as the tail is resorbed?
 If you can tell which one has the longer wings, that might help, but I can't.
 Picture 4 definitely has the longer wings, and MAY be getting on towards adulthood of the same species.
 Keep your eyes peeled!